argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-Queue is the name of the queue group to subscribe if specified.
-Uses QueueSubscribe
+Queue is the name of the queue group to subscribe as if specified.
+Uses QueueSubscribe logic to subscribe as queue group.
+If the queue is empty, uses default Subscribe logic.
 </p>
 </td>
 </tr>